Posts from the ‘Plot’ Category

 July 14th, 2011 | Plot, Style, Theme | journalpulp | 4 Comments

 There are 32 ways to write a story, and I’ve used every one, but there’s only one plot: things are not what they seem. – Jim Thompson.
-Anthony Burgess was slightly less stringent on possible plots: he put the number at about five.
-What distinguishes one plot from another?
-Or, to put that question more […]
+Anthony Burgess was slightly less extreme than Jim Thompson in his calculation of possible plots: instead of one, Burgess put the number at about five.
+What distinguishes one […]

 Read More